12 June 2019

 Do you really prioritise saving for your retirement?
 The only way to prove that is how consistently you save enough each month.
 Making sure you consistently save each month comes down to having control over your budget.
 Having specific goals in mind can motivate you to stick to a clear savings plan that fits seamlessly into your budget.

-Anyone can always find an excuse not to invest money this month: vacation this month, car repairs, or unexpected visits to the doctor.
-Those excuses aren’t valid.
-You should have an emergency fund set up so that nothing comes in the way of investing each month.
-Otherwise, you’re pushing off your retirement, or at least making it less comfortable.
-Each month you don’t invest towards your retirement, future you isn’t happy with current you.
+It can be easy to forgo your investment plan when you're tempted to splurge, such as with a weekend away or an expensive dinner with friends.
+Unexpected expenses can also crop up, such as car repairs or a visit to the doctor.
+For these types of expenses, you should have either budgeted for them or set up an emergency fund.
+That way, nothing can come in the way of investing each month.
+(Otherwise, you’re pushing off your retirement, or making it less comfortable.
+Each month you don’t invest towards your retirement, future you isn’t happy with current you!)

 It can be a pain to remember to invest each month.
 Forget the calendar reminders or Post-it notes on your desk.
 Investing consistently can be as easy as setting up automatic contributions.
 So, set up standing instruction so you don’t have an excuse to miss a month.

-It can feel discouraging to want to invest when the markets seem volatile.
+It can feel discouraging to invest when the markets seem volatile.
 However when it comes to investing, there will be many ups and downs in the market along the way.
-Staying the course and dollar-cost-averaging into the portfolio every month no matter the market conditions, will get you to reach any monetary goal you have.
+Staying the course and dollar-cost-averaging into the portfolio every month, no matter the market conditions, will help you reach any financial goal you have.

 Saving now means paying for a better future.